gsmatth/shooters-log-fe/README.md

 #Shooter-Log-FrontEnd Web Application

+*****
 #Overview

 * This front end provides a client web application that allows an authenticated user to view, create, and store scorecards (shown below) for competitive shooting matches.
 To support this functionality, this app consumes the services provided by [shooter-log RESTful API](https://github.com/gsmatth/shooters-log).
-The primary technologies leveraged in this app include AngularJS, BootStrap, HTLM5, and CSS3
+The primary technologies leveraged in this app include AngularJS, BootStrap, HTLM5, and CSS3.
+This application is designed for the entry and viewing of large data sets and as such is targeted for use on a laptop or desktop with adequate sized viewport.
+For entry and viewing of smaller data sets, like a single scorecard, we recommend the use of the IOS tablet focused application "someName".

   ![scorecard750x580](https://cloud.githubusercontent.com/assets/13153982/16515546/69d733b0-3f27-11e6-9653-1148ff7f485a.png)